Online Reviews and Retail Performance — How to Win Customers

 Your brand’s reputation has always relied on word-of-mouth, but online customer reviews today reach more eyes than ever before.
 This forces the question: Does your online reputation reflect the true quality of service you deliver?
 Do you know or are you just guessing?

-Here’s how to manage online reviews to improve store performance:
+Here’s how to manage online reviews to improve retail performance:

 Monitor Reviews Religiously

 When your managers are aware of what customers say about them online, they can see where their teams are succeeding, where they’re falling short and where they need to improve immediately.